dzoucms/crateTest2Local/README.txt

    3c.
 Change the uhtr slot  to a list of integers (1-based) corresponding to the AMC slots of the uHTRs that you will be using for the test
    3d.
 Change initial bits of uHTR IP addresses (if necessary)
 4. Run script from directory with LocalTrigBuild.py.
 (To use options, see [5]) To run with defaults:
-   > ./LocalTrigBuild
+   > ./crateTest2Local.py
-   Running default is the same as using:
+   Running default is the same as using following options:
-   > ./LocalTrigBuild -b 100 -e 200 -p 13 -t "b 1 150"
+   > ./crateTest2Local.py -b 100 -e 200 -p 13 -t "b 1 150"

 [5] Options:
    5a. -b <int>